ghattab/cycasp/README.md

-  -h, --help            show this help message and exit -v, --version         show program's version number and exit -i,--input dir   run SEEVIS on the supplied directory -f, --file  run the Visualisation of SEEVIS
-  -s [S]                run colour scheme ranging from 1 to 4 (default is 1)
+  -h, --help            show this help message and exit -v, --version         show program's version number and exit -i,--input dir        run SEEVIS on the supplied directory -f, --file            run the Visualisation of SEEVIS -s                    run colour scheme ranging from 1 to 4 (default is 1)

 #Usage examples
 $python seevis.py -i img_directory/